zama-ai/bounty-program/README.md

 ### Step 1: Registration
 Click [here](https://www.zama.ai/bounty-and-grant-program) to register to the Bounty that you want to participate.
 Fill out the registration form with your information.
 Once you submit the form, you will receive a confirmation email with a link to the submission portal.
 >[!Note]
 >Check your spam folder in case you don't receive the confirmation email.
-If you haven't received it within an hour, please [contact us].
+If you haven't received it within an hour, please contact us by email: bounty@zama.ai.

 ### Step 2: Work on the Challenge
 Read through the Bounty details and requirements carefully.
 Use the provided resources and create your own GitHub repository to store your code.